 Make use of Talanoa/communication to find out what has been the experience of Pacific learners and Pacific staff in your educational institution.
-Take time to talk and learn from staff, students, and communities who are active with Pacific student It is important to know about your institution's policies, strategic plans, and/or guidelines that are relevant to Pacific students.

-development.
+Take time to talk and learn from staff, students, and communities who are active with Pacific student development.
 Find out about support services and pastoral care available for Pacific learners, so you can refer students, if required, or, as an educator, make use of the services to gain advice from specialists.
 Also, there are external Pacific networks that provide advice and support.